intergalacticspacehighway/react-native-lockscreen-view/readme.md

 ## WIP

-- View to be appeared in app switcher when app goes to background.
+View to be appeared in app switcher when app goes to background.
 Right now, only works on iOS.

+## Installation

 ## Usage